8ar10der/katacoda-scenarios/nspwan/intro.md

 This tutorial will describe how to create multiple isolated containers in Linux and run multiple Jenkins in them using Systemd-nspawn container technology.

-If you are want to try on your PC not here or your OS is not Linux.
+If you are want to try this tutorial on your PC not here.
 Please read the post in my blog > https://amao.run/en/posts/systemd-nspwan/

 And thanks André Brogärd help me to improve this tutorial.